GarrettHaley/CS-373-DADA/index.md

 #### Defending Against Reconnaissance

 It is difficult to defend against passive reconnaissance except using physical security or cyptography.
-Active reconnaissance can be defended against by policy and deep inspection, honeynets, log-correlation, SIEM, IPS, and firewall implementations.
+Active reconnaissance can be defended against by policy/deep inspection, honeynets, log-correlation, SIEM, IPS, and firewall implementations.

 #### Spoofing